Integrating the Chakra System with The Cards

 So notice now that we have the planetary rulers that oversee each row, and we have chakra centers that are in effect for every column.
 With this we have the framework from which to do an actual reading.
 The reason that the planetary symbols are repeated--but rearranged--along the left of the diagram is an important subject, and is described more fully in the Planetary Pairs reference page.
 In short, according to Humanistic Astrology, the planetary symbols themselves can be analyzed as pairs of differing but complimenting energies.

 The last part of this topic regards the way in which a particular card can be read.
-When the card is being read from the point of view of the rising chart, use the planetary ruler on the right of the diagram, along with the sign along the bottom of the diagram.
+When the card is being read from the point of view of the rising spread, use the planetary ruler on the right of the diagram, along with the sign along the bottom of the diagram.

-Likewise, when reading for the moon chart, use the planetary rulers on the left of the diagram along with the signs along the top.
+Likewise, when reading for the moon spread, use the planetary rulers on the left of the diagram along with the signs along the top.
 For example, when reading the rising energy for the , you will have Mercury as the planetary ruler, and Capricorn as the sign (in the 1st chakra).
 When reading the from the moon perspective, you have Pluto in Aquarius (still in the 1st chakra).

 Over the course of my research, I have made to an important realization regarding the use of astrology when doing a reading.
 I have come to find that Humanistic Astrology is by far the most advanced form of science to use for readings.
 Please read some of the works of Dane Rudhyar and Michael R. Meyer to get familiar with this exceptional astrological science.